soysilver/soysilvery/_projects/2Meta-CPS.md

 Building CPS for Prognostics and health management and simulation of turbomachinery with Unity
 ============

-이 프로젝트는 대한민국의 정부 과제 Development of platform technology and operation management system for IT/ACT. based variable fluid device design condition diagnosis(IT/ACT. 기반 가변형 유체기기 설계 상태진단을 위한 기반 플랫폼 기술 및 운영관리 시스템 개발)의 일환으로 진행되었다.
-Meta-CPS는 압축기 시스템 상태 모니터링 및 엔지니어링 데이터 해석 툴
-M&V(Measurement and Verification) 기법을 통해 운영 최적 효율을 예측하고, 건전성 예측 및 관리를 위한 이상 상태 진단 기능을 포함한 모니터링 프로그램
+CPS-Compressor is a web data parsing-based compressor system health monitoring and engineering data interpretation tool.
+The project is part of a government assignment in Korea to develop a platform technology and operation management system for the condition diagnosis of variable fluid equipment design, and it predicts the optimal efficiency of operation through measurement and verification (M&V) techniques and performs monitoring including abnormal condition diagnosis for health prediction and management.

 H2 Header
 ------------